MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-configurable-sites-ie-mode.md

 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Microsoft Edge and configurable sites in IE mode"
+description: "Microsoft Edge and Configurable sites in IE mode"
 ---

-# Learn about configurable sites in IE mode
+# Learn about Configurable sites in IE mode

-This article explains the Configurable Sites feature of the Enterprise Mode Site List when using IE mode in Microsoft Edge.
+This article explains the Configurable sites feature of the Enterprise Mode Site List when using IE mode in Microsoft Edge.

 ## Prerequisites